V3ntus/v3ntus.github.io/_posts/2024-01-24-atomos-reverse-engineer.md

 Obviously, the hardware here is pretty powerful, but it's marketed for videographers.
 Let's hack it instead.

 # Extracting the Firmware
 First thing, we need an image of whatever's running on the device.
 Some might dump the firmware from a EEPROM chip or NAND.
 Some might just look to see if the manufacturer supplies firmware update images.
-So let's do that.
-At the time of this post, yes, Ninja V firmware updates are available to download.
+So let's do that, and at the time of this post, yes, Ninja V firmware updates are available to download.

 ## Obtaining a firmware image online
 ![AtomosFirmware](/assets/img/atomos/1.jpg)
+<p align="center"><a href="https://www.atomos.com/product-support/">Atomos Product Support</a> provides firmware packages for their products.</p><br>

 EZ.
 Time to unzip.
+After the unzip, we have a supposed firmware file, release notes, and oddly a `__MACOSX` Mac OS resource fork.

 ```
 ventus@Ventus-PC:~/atomos$ ls